On the occupation measure of evolution models with vanishing mutations: Model and main result

-The following inhomogeneous Markov chain, studied in \cite{BourCloez18}, provides an example that does not strictly fit into the framework of an inhomogeneous model of evolution.
-Nevertheless, it can still be treated within our analysis by means of minor technical adjustments (cf. Remark~\ref{rem:technical}).
+The following inhomogeneous Markov chain, studied in \citep{BourCloez18}, provides an example that does not strictly fit into the framework of an inhomogeneous model of evolution.
+Nevertheless, it can still be treated within our analysis (cf. Remark~\ref{rem:technical}).

 \begin{example} Consider the inhomogeneous Markov chain with transitions